ColdDrip/ColdDrip.github.io/_posts/2016-01-15-blast-year.markdown

 ---
 <strong><h2>There was a Bomb in Jakarta!</h2></strong>

-14 January 2016, there was a bomb in Jakarta yesterday morning.
+There was a bomb in Jakarta on 14 January 2016 morning.
 Around 11.00 AM.

 It explodes in inner Jakarta, the more precise location is on Jalan MH Thamrin, in front of Sarinah.